Extending Curvy Splines

 Obviously, you shouldn't create any custom code inside Curvy Splines' main folders.
 In case of custom shape templates and CG modules you can leave the files where the corresponding wizard created them, but like with custom controllers, toolbar items etc. you can save them anywhere in your project.

-Curvy Shapes offers a quick way of create Spline Shapes.
+Curvy Shapes offers a quick way of creating Spline Shapes.
 Of course you can add your own shape templates: Custom Shape Templates

 Extending the Curvy Generator is the most sophisticated way to extend Curvy Splines, but the most fun part, too!
 Though not rocket science, you'll need a good understanding of the Generator internals to successfully write quality modules.
 A simple wizard will help you create a module's skeleton at Project's window→Create→Curvy→CG Module.